Citation, DOI & article data

 CT is usually unhelpful, except in cases of extensive cortical infarction.

 In the vast majority of cases, MRI is normal.
-In hemiplegic migraines, venous dilatation can be seen on SWI MIP images contralateral to the hemiparesis (Cases 1 and 2), although this is not typical.
+In hemiplegic migraines, venous dilatation can be seen on SWI MIP images contralateral to the hemiparesis, although this is not typical 3.
+Changes in cerebral perfusion have also been described 3.

 - migraine with aura: 8.1%